Paula Tsui: Career

 Tsui performing at the "Glittering Bright Paula Tsui Live in Concert 2006" at the MGM Grand Garden Arena in Las Vegas on 29 January 2006.

 After winning a contest in 1966, she soon began performing.
 She moved from lounges to nightclubs and then to being a support act for others.
-Tsui could perform more than 400 songs, and while she did not set out to, she eventually memorised them all.
-That's why a lot of people think she has personal high standards, but she does not think like that.
-She considered doing her best was a basic requirement.
-She rejected the 'famous' label to avoid putting too much pressure on herself.
 A record executive was in the audience during one of her nightclub performances and offered her a lucrative contract.
 After signing the contract, Tsui was not allowed to perform in nightclubs again.